nazime1/Principles-of-Software/docs/java.md

 In C++, static binding is the default; dynamic binding is specified with the keyword virtual.
 In Java, dynamic binding is the default; private, final, or static methods in a class use static binding.
 Static binding happens at compile time; at binding, the compiler knows the class of all objects.
 On the other hand, dynamic binding happens at runtime, where methods can be overridden, and the compiler does not know what type the object will be at runtime.

-**Overloading** is <span style="color:blue;">the ability to use the same method name with different arguments</span>.
-In contrast, **Overriding** is where <span style="color:blue;">a subclass uses the same method signature as a superclass in inheritance</span>.
+**Overloading** is <span style="color:#0091ff;">the ability to use the same method name with different arguments</span>.
+In contrast, **Overriding** is where <span style="color:#0091ff;">a subclass uses the same method signature as a superclass in inheritance</span>.
 Overloaded methods are bound using static binding during compile time, and overridden methods are bound using dynamic binding at runtime.

 Subtype Polymorphism is useful because it enables extensibility and reuse.
 It also enables (and depends on) the open/closed principle.

 Dispatching - what is dispatching?
-It is where the compiler knows the apparent type of an object, while at runtime, the object has an actual type.  **Dispatching** <span style="color:blue;">calls code in its actual type at runtime</span>.
+It is where the compiler knows the apparent type of an object, while at runtime, the object has an actual type.  **Dispatching** <span style="color:#0091ff;">calls code in its actual type at runtime</span>.

 ## Exceptions